How many times have you looked at your SEO forecast wondering how to make those predictions a reality?

 First, to identify those sections, correlate your forecast with the company’s sales goals.
 This way, you’ll uncover website sections that require immediate attention, pages where your sales team wants more traffic, and those your forecast identified as the biggest opportunity.

-Then, using the forecast data again, identify keywords relevant to those pages.
+Next, using the forecast data again, identify keywords relevant to those pages.

-Next, tag those pages in your SEO platform to analyze their performance to date.
+Then, tag those pages in your SEO platform to analyze their performance to date.

-Finally, expand those pages’ content, as per my advice above.
+Lastly, expand those pages’ content, as per my advice above.
 You can also create new pages to target those keywords in SERPs.

 #4.
 Evaluate Internal and External Links

-Finally, use links to strengthen your biggest opportunities identified in the forecast.
+The last quick win is to use links to strengthen your biggest opportunities identified in the forecast.

-First, identify how many internal links point to those pages.
+Identify how many internal links point to those pages.
 Then, look for other pages that could send the much-valued link juice to those assets.